-- Being aware of medical conditions that may increase your risk of developing GI cancers
+- Being aware of medical conditions that may increase your risk of developing gut cancers

-- Having a better understanding of your gastro-intestinal health and learning about the way your body naturally functions so that you can recognise any changes in bowel habits
+- Having a better understanding of your gut health and learning about the way your body naturally functions so that you can recognise any changes in bowel habits

 - Participate in the free Bowel Screening Aotearoa after the age of 60 years (to be rolled out throughout New Zealand by 2020).

 What about family history?